 Perast is accessible by road or by water.
-The bus is the cheapest way to travel from Kotor to Perast but it passes through residential areas it can get very busy.
-The bus takes around 45 minutes depending on traffic congestion levels.
+The cheapest way to travel from Kotor to Perast is by local, public bus but as the bus passes through residential areas it can get very busy especially during rush hour.
+The bus journey takes around 45 minutes depending on traffic congestion levels.

-The Bay of Kotor is huge, much wider and longer than it seems from the land and yet it- and the picturesque villages hugging the shoreline – are dwarfed by the sheer limestone mountains surrounding the water on all sides.
-I would strongly recommend visiting by boat – you can not come to the Bay of Kotor and not go on a boat trip!
+The Bay of Kotor is huge, much wider and longer than it appears from land and yet it- and the picturesque villages hugging the shoreline – are dwarfed by the sheer limestone mountains surrounding the water on all sides.
+I would strongly recommend visiting Perast by boat – you can not come to the Bay of Kotor and not go on a boat trip!

 Most tours allow 15-30 minutes on the island which is plenty of time to explore – the island is so tiny you could see everything without moving from one spot if you chose to!
 The water is impossibly clear here and the views are postcard perfect.

-You have to pay to enter the tiny church of Our Lady of the Rocks and when we visited in the height of summer, there was a large crowd jostling in front of the church doors trying to get in.
-Judging the crowd and considering the cost of five entrances fees, we decided not to enter.
-(Top tip – there is a free public toilet on the tiny island).
+You must pay to enter the tiny church of Our Lady of the Rocks and when we visited in the height of summer, there was a large crowd jostling in front of the church doors trying to get in.
+Judging the crowd and considering the cost of five entrances fees for our very short visit, we decided not to enter and spent our limited visiting time wandering the tiny island enjoying the views.

 Perast town is a myriad of attractive buildings, huddled together in a tiny strip of land between the high mountains and the deep water that together constitute the Bay Of Kotor.